markstringer-dti/markstringer-dti.github.io/dti.md

 Of course, the scores are (almost) complete hokum.

-But having a short meeting every fortnight where we discussed what was worrying the senior stakeholder using this format was extremely useful.
-It was also a way of us gently raising any concerns that we had.
+But having a short meeting every fortnight where we discussed what was worrying the senior stakeholders?
+That was useful.
+And that's what this meeting allowed us to do.
+It was also a way of us gently raising our own concerns.

 ###### Backlog refinement
+There are lots of different ways of doings this.
+And again, I really want this to evolve through the course of a project.
+There is the "Three Amigos" approach.
+The idea is that if the items in the backlog should be looked at from several different points of view.
+Technically, is this possible?
+What else to we need to know?
+From a user research point of view, what might we need to explore before we develop it?
+From a design point of view, is there anything new and different?
+And of course, from a business point of view, why is this important?

+In my experience, this might be needed early on.
+So that these points of view are made clear to the other "amigos."
+But over time, this can be streamlined, and the reviews of the backlog might only need the product owner and the Scrum Master.
+Maybe.
+Think about it this way.
+Part of the work that you're doing on a project is figuring out what shape the work is.
+Where does the work need detail and specification up front?
+Where that can it be left to be figured out as it's picked up to be developed.

+Which bits need to be explored using user research and testing?
+How much?
+Where?
+With whom?
+Which bits need a lot of design thinking and input.
+Which bits can be developed without much design input?

 ###### (On live services) Support board

 #### That's a *lot* of meetings
+Yes, I know that this is a lot of meetings.
+And I'm not suggesting that you need any of these.
+You might need a different meeting.

 #### Artefacts
 So, you've got your four meetings.
 What else do you need?